Antique and Ancient Sculpture

 This period of magnificent Buddhist art terminates in 1436 CE when overpopulating monks are expelled from the capital by a new emperor.

-2014 SOLD for $ 28M including premium
+2014 SOLD for $ 28M by Christie's

 During a routine visit to a castle in 2010, the expert from Christie's takes a look at the fountain in the middle of the yard.
-Thus a previously unknown masterpiece enters the art history.
+Thus a previously unrecorded masterpiece enters the art history.

 The bronze 109 cm high adorning the top of the fountain had been in that place for at least 300 years.
 It is signed by Adriaen de Vries and dated 1626, the year of the artist's death.
+The theme is a naked standing mythological figure carrying a globe.
+It was sold for $ 28M from a lower estimate of $ 15M by Christie's on December 11, 2014, lot 10.

 During a routine visit to a castle in 2010, the expert from Christie's takes a look at the fountain in the middle of the yard.
-Thus a previously unknown masterpiece enters the art history.
+Thus a previously unrecorded masterpiece enters the art history.

 The bronze 109 cm high adorning the top of the fountain had been in that place for at least 300 years.
 It is signed by Adriaen de Vries and dated 1626, the year of the artist's death.
+The theme is a naked standing mythological figure carrying a globe.
+It was sold for $ 28M from a lower estimate of $ 15M by Christie's on December 11, 2014, lot 10.